veerababu558/genai-sql-assistant/README.md

 # genai-sql-assistant
+# Title

-## Building a Generative AI-Powered SQL Assistant using Streamlit, LangChain, and MySQL
+Building a Generative AI-Powered SQL Assistant using Streamlit, LangChain, and MySQL

 # Overview
 This project demonstrates how to build a Generative AI SQL Assistant that converts natural language questions into SQL queries, executes them against a MySQL database, and displays the results in a user-friendly Streamlit interface.